stcdbe/BinanceParsingBot/README.md

 + After that, the user will be prompted to select the time period for informing.
 + Depending on the selected period, a check will take place if the price has changed by a given percentage, the user receives a notification that the coin/token is growing (+0.001%) or falling (-0.001%).
 + If the user already has subscriptions to some other cryptocurrencies, then it is possible to call an interface with buttons where you can delete the selected pair.

+As SQL database can be used SQLite or PostgreSQL.
 ___
 ### Getting Started
 #### Running on Local Machine